 Disappointment rose in me and here’s why… It would have been so simple to call and let me know something had come up, there’d be a delay, and ask my permission to continue.
 I would have appreciated the honesty and forethought.
 Instead, I felt disrespected and unappreciated as a customer.

-Communication is key in operating a good business.
+Communication is key to operating a good business.
 This simple practice can lead to repeat business which means long-term profit.
 One of the most common pieces of feedback I get as a service professional is how good I am at keeping the customer informed.
-If I get behind for the day, I tell the client what happened, reassure them they are a priority and let them know a new date to expect the work.
-This way they are never left wondering, they have renewed validation in my job performance and our relationship continues to be good.
+If I get behind for the day, I tell the client what happened, reassure them they are a priority, and let them know a new date to expect the work.
+This way they are never left wondering, they have renewed validation of my job performance, and our relationship continues to be good.

-If you are a service provider I encourage you to take a step back today and evaluate how your business is operating.
+If you are a service provider, I encourage you to take a step back today and evaluate how your business is operating.
 This includes the way employees represent you.
-If you see an area for improvement then put a little training time in with your people to build their communication skills.
-Offer example stories they can relate to such as, “Have you ever been to a car shop… how did it make you feel?”
+If you see an area for improvement, then put in a little training time with your people to build their communication skills.
+Offer example stories they can relate to, such as, “Have you ever been to a car shop… how did it make you feel?”
 This way, your people can relate to the experience and see directly how important this topic is.
-Your training on “How to Communicate Effectively” can then be received an implemented.
-This could be a more profitable investment long-term – even above buying more advertising!
+Your training on “How to Communicate Effectively” can then be received and implemented.
+This could be a more profitable investment long term – even above buying more advertising!